Welcome to WebmasterWorld Guest from 220.127.116.11

 If you don't think that Google has already paid out beaucoup beaucoup bucks for lawyers to figure this stuff out for every country in which they operate, and craft the entire program to Google's advantage, you're just not thinking.

 I suspect this investigation by Italy will lead to nothing.
 And I don't expect Google to change its policies.
 But on the off chance that it *does* go Italy's way, Google will just fire the Italian publishers.
 And the Italian advertisers will have a fit, and probably get the ruling overtuned.

-As mentioned above though, people rarely do, because it's a ton of work to do it yourself.
 I'm not sure Google is as much an advertising monopoly as it is an *easy* advertising monopoly.

 Sure I am.
 Google learns.
 Don't forget - the pioneers were usually the ones with the arrows in their backs.

 or on the other’s written standard terms of business.

 In other words, Google cannot revise it's payment rates downward unilaterally since this could be regarded as a substantially different performance